ThunderFun/mpv-mitm-proxy/README.md

 ```

 ### Script Options
-The script supports several options that can be configured via `script-opts/mitm_rust_proxy.conf` or the command line:
+The following options are defined in the Lua script with default values.
+You can modify them directly in `mitm_rust_proxy.lua`, or override them via `script-opts/mitm_rust_proxy.conf` or the command line:

 | Option | Default | Description |
 | :--- | :--- | :--- |